 For everyone here at Gulval School, our first priority is to care for every child in a secure, friendly environment enabling them to skip into school and leap into life!

+We have embraced the Thrive Approach to support all children’s emotional and social learning throughout their school day.
 We do this during lesson times, break times, in one-to-one or group sessions and through our extra-curriculum activities such as sport, art, cooking, role play, music and drama.

 We are watching our children Thrive and grow in confidence right in front of our very eyes as we encourage and teach them to face new challenges, become more independent and believe in their own abilities.